Fisher Answers Questions

 Well, none inside the fence that I have ever seen yet : ), so we have to keep busy chasing the occasional bunnies and keeping those pesky squirrels away from the bird feeders.

-Feed, yes.
-Eat, no. The goats and chix are boring vegetarians (not meat lovers like us ) and love greens.
+YES!
+The goats are boring vegetarians (not meat lovers like us ) and love greens.
 They are watching their waistlines so please limit foods to lettucy things with no calories or especially things that make them bloaty.
 There is a list of foods they like on a sign on the fence at their pen, but if you have any questions, just ask at the office.
-The chickens are usually fed organic feed, so they prefer organic produce, too, so that they produce organic eggs with .

 What are the big bird houses on poles with fences around them?